centarro/commerce-docs/docs/v1/user-guide/shopping-cart.md

 Cart?"
 An order is created for that customer's anonymous session.
 Like most customers, they realize that logging in with their account can give them a certain advantage during the checkout process.
-Perhaps they don't have to fill out their customer profile information or perhaps they are a part of a "Free Shipping" user role.
+Perhaps they don't have to fill out their customer profile information, or perhaps they are a part of a "Free Shipping" user role.
 What happens to their cart?</p>
 <p>When anonymous users login to the site, if they have a shopping cart, that
 order is moved to be a part of the authenticated session.
 Anonymous cart